Knox College classmates reunited and celebrated the traditional and the new.

 Galesburg, IL 61401-4999

 Knox College administers the following major federal student financial aid programs.
 These are described online.

 State student aid programs may provide need-based and non-need-based grants/scholarships, work, and loan programs for residents.
 For more information on a particular state's student aid programs, the student should contact his/her state's higher education agency.
 All students who consider borrowing funds to meet their educational costs should investigate the availability of grant assistance, including state grant assistance, before taking a student loan.

 Illinois residents apply for the Illinois Student Assistance Commission's (ISAC) Monetary Award Program (MAP), a need-based grant program, by completing the Free Application for Federal Student Aid (FAFSA) and listing Knox College, school code 001704.
 MAP Grants are awarded until funds are depleted.
 Shortfalls in funding have often resulted in earlier cutoff dates.
-Knox College will not make up the shortfall for eligible students who file too late to receive the grant.
+Knox College will not make up the shortfall for eligible students who submit their FAFSA too late to receive the grant.

 Knox College has its own scholarship, grant, work, and loan programs to assist students in meeting college costs.
 Renewable academic scholarships are awarded to new students only.
 When a student applies for admission to Knox, he/she is notified of his/her eligibility for scholarships, and scholarships are awarded at the time of admission.
 Knox also sponsors National Merit Scholarships.

 Most Knox Grant funds are awarded on the basis of need.
 Campus employment, which may be awarded to financial aid recipients, is available on a limited basis to students who do not qualify for Federal Work Study.
 Under some circumstances and dependent upon the availability of funds, Knox may make a long-term loan to a student.